samnissen/watir-screenshot-stitch/README.md

 * Safari 11.1
 * IE 11/10/9/8

-Your Watir / Selenium-Webdriver / webdriver(chromedriver, geckodriver etc.) / Browser stack must be correctly configured.
+Your Watir / Selenium-Webdriver / webdriver / Browser stack must be correctly configured.
 If you can find a good guide for installing and maintaining all parts of this stack, you're a better Googler than me.